Top San Francisco Beaches

 If you are looking for one of the safest beaches for families, China Beach offers shallow waters for kids to play in and sometimes has lifeguards on duty during the summer.
 This tiny cove is tucked between Lands End and Baker Beach and also features a spectacular view of the Marin Headlands and the Golden Gate Bridge.
 It is also a great spot to have a picnic or a barbecue.
 Or, take a walk during low tide from China Beach to Baker Beach and find starfish, anemones, and mussels clinging to the rocky crevices of the cliff.
 Named after the Chinese fishermen who camped here in days past, you can see a monument to China Beach’s early residents near the parking area at the end of Sea Cliff Avenue.

-How To Get There China Beach is located at Sea Cliff and 28th Avenue in the Sea Cliff neighborhood.
+How To Get There China Beach is located at Sea Cliff and 28th avenues in the Sea Cliff neighborhood.
 From El Camino del Mar, follow small brown signs that say "Public Beach."
 Parking is very limited at China Beach, with less than 40 spots available.
-To take San Francisco Muni, get off the #29 bus at Lincoln/Camino del Mar and 25th Avenue and walk west, or take bus #1 to California and 30th Avenue and go north.
+To get there on San Francisco Muni, get off the 29 bus at Lincoln/Camino del Mar and 25th Avenue and walk west, or take 1 California bus to California St. and 30th Avenue and go north.
 Both are about five blocks away.

 One of the lesser-known and visited beaches in San Francisco, Lands End is a hidden gem secluded behind the dramatic cliffs west of Lincoln Park.
 Accessible via a steep trail, it is best to wear sturdy shoes to get here.
 While the beach itself is a beautiful spot for sunbathing or picnicking, swimming is prohibited due to dangerous water conditions.
 It is the beautiful hiking along the bluffs that really make Lands End a must-see attraction.
-Along the way, you’ll see hillsides of cypress and wildflowers, catch glimpses of old shipwrecks, wander around the old ruins of the Sutro Baths or visit the Lookout Visitor Center.
+Along the way, you’ll see hillsides of cypress and wildflowers, catch glimpses of old shipwrecks, wander around the old ruins of the Sutro Baths and visit the Lookout Visitor Center (temporarily closed).
 There are also wheelchair accessible trails from the trailhead at Merrie Way parking lot.
-After a visit to Lands End, enjoy a meal or a cocktail at the historic Cliff House.

 How To Get There Park your car at West Fort Miley, or you can also look for parking at El Camino Del Mar, and the Cliff House.

 A classic California beach experience, Ocean Beach stretches along the entire west side of the city and offers panoramic views of the Pacific Ocean.
 Swimming is not advised here due to dangerous rip currents and extreme cold water temperatures.
-Usually only the most experienced surfers are found swimming at Ocean Beach and extreme caution is advised.
+Only the most experienced surfers are found swimming at Ocean Beach and extreme caution is advised.
 Enjoy walking along 3.5 miles of coast, flying a kite, or having a picnic or bonfire in one of the beach’s designated areas.
-You can also grab a delicious cup of coffee at nearby Java Beach or a meal at the Cliff House.
-The San Francisco Zoo is also nearby and makes for a great full day itinerary for families.

 How To Get There There is parking along the Great Highway as well as on the numerous side streets along Ocean Beach.
 It is also accessible by a number of buses and the N-Judah and L-Taraval Muni lines.